jjindrich/jjazure-packer/template-builder/README.md

 ## Deploy ARM template

-Template using existing virtual network to be able access network resources, check [docs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-json#vnetconfig)
+Template using existing virtual network to be able access network resources, check [docs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-json#vnetconfig).
+Subnet must have PrivateLinkService Network Policy disabled.

 Check you are using right image, you can check avaiblable images